Why This Lens?

 This way, apologetics and theology come together to help us grow in our relationship with God rather than in mere head knowledge.
 And in this way, our neighbors are blessed and drawn to God by the way this growth in relationship has impacted how we live and how we treat them.

-Spend time praying and reading the Bible, having asked God to reveal Himself to you during this time.
+As you spend time praying and reading the Bible, ask God to reveal Himself to you during this time.
 Ask him to help you become the complete, well-rounded follower of Christ he wants you to be.
-Ask him for the wisdom needed to learn the lessons he is teaching and to put them into practice.
+Ask him for the wisdom needed to learn the lessons he teaches and the will to put them into practice.